Who typically joins the Council for European Studies?

 - Network access– The Committee places a premium on establishing connections in countries where CES hasn’t historically had a sizable presence.
 CES seeks to engage these areas with the international community of Europeanists and will look favorably upon applicant institutions from these areas as part of its community-building mission.

 How can I pay membership dues?

-Membership dues may be paid conveniently via PayPal, Google Checkout, or by check.
+Membership dues may be paid conveniently via Debit/Credit Card, Check, PayPal, or Wire Transfer (applicable Transfer Fees added).
 If you would like to renew your CES membership, or would like to enroll as a library, please visit the Institutional Membership page to make a payment.
 If your institution is not a current CES member, you must apply for membership before submitting any payments.

 How long does my institution’s membership last?

 Memberships are considered active for 365 days following the receipt of membership dues.

 If you still have unanswered questions about membership in CES, don’t hesitate to be in touch with us directly at firstname.lastname@example.org.